chendaniely/2023-09-06-git_basics/README.md

 - `add <FILE(S)>`: add the files into the staging area
 - `commit`: commit (i.e., snapshot) the files from the staging area

+- `commit -m "message"`: write the commit message in 1 step

+- `log`: this will show you this history of commits
+  - if you don't get your promt back, press the letter `q` on your computer
+  - you will see a colon on the bottom left of the terminal to let you know you need to do this